 The collaborative program reduces by one year the usual pattern of a four-year dental surgery program and a two-year MBA program.
 Each candidate must meet the degree requirements of each program, except for a reduction in total credit hours required.
 Students will complete a total of 227.5 credit hours, which will consist of 182.5 in dentistry and 45 in management.

 Applicants must be considered for and accepted to each degree program independently.
 Therefore, they should be in process with the School of Dental Medicine and School of Management simultaneously and must meet the individual admissions criteria of each school.
-However, the School of Management will accept the DAT (Dental Admission Test) in place of the GMAT.
-The deadline for receipt of DDS/MBA dual degree applications and all supporting materials is January 15.
+However, the School of Management will accept the DAT (Dental Admission Test) in place of the GMAT/GRE.
+The deadline for receipt of DDS/MBA dual degree applications and all supporting materials is December 1.
+Students are encouraged to submit the MBA application by November 1.
 Incomplete files will not be reviewed.
 It is expected that early applications will be complete within 30 days of original online submission.

 For detailed information on the DDS program, visit the School of Dental Medicine's website.